Privacy & data handling

 | AWS SES | Outbound email (digests, transactional). |

-| AWS S3 | Encrypted backups of analysis output. |
+| AWS S3 | Encrypted storage of AI-generated release summaries and analysis output. |

 | PayPro Global | Billing details (name, billing address, payment method). |

-| PostHog | Anonymized product analytics — page views, feature usage.
-No PII beyond your account ID. |
+| PostHog (EU-hosted) | Product analytics: page views, feature usage.
+Pseudonymized by account ID, never shared externally. |

 Retention #